 “Is there anything, besides our normal operating activities, that I should do differently to prepare my company for a sale in the next year or two?”

 Interestingly enough, preparing to sell your company is not that dissimilar to preparing your company to attract additional investors.
-To some degree, I was reminded of how when selling your house, a realtor will advise you to “stage” your home to increase valuation, to make it attractive to what buyers are looking for.
+To some degree, I was reminded of how, when selling your house, a realtor will advise you to “stage” your home to increase valuation, making it attractive to what buyers are looking for.

 Tip: Look carefully at your current business.
 Is there any potential to drive some recurring revenue, even if it comes at the cost of upfront sales?